What is Chiropractic?

 Will the treatment hurt?

 Chiropractic treatment is usually painless but if your muscles are in spasm then you may experience some tenderness.
 We do our utmost to ensure your treatment is comfortable by using alternative techniques.
-Occasionally you may feel some discomfort or stiffness after treatment, but we will give you some advice to help reduce this discomfort during your appointment.
+Occasionally you may feel some discomfort or stiffness after treatment, we will give you some advice to help reduce this discomfort during your appointment.

 What is the ‘popping’ noise?